Read data from a file in newline-delimited JavaScript Object Notation (NDJSON) format.

 to an absolute path).

-In the default usage, with argument simplify = TRUE
+In the default usage, with argument simplify = TRUE, when

 the lines of the file are records (JSON object literals), the